eslint/rfcs/designs/2019-config-simplification/README.md

 ## Open Questions

 1. Should `ignore` allow line breaks so it can emulate `.eslintignore`?
-1. Is `ruledefs` a create enough key name?
+1. Is `ruledefs` a clear enough key name?
-1. Do we need a command line flag to opt-in to `.eslint.js` instead of trying to do it alongside the existing configuration system?
+1. Do we need a command line flag to opt-in to `.eslint.config.js` instead of trying to do it alongside the existing configuration system?
 1. Does the file pattern system actually remove the need for `--ext`?

+## Frequently Asked Questions

+### Can a config be an async function?

+No. Right now it won't be possible to implement a config with an async function because the rest of ESLint is fully synchronous.
+Once we look at how to make ESLint more asynchronous, we can revisit and allow configs to be created with async functions.

 ## Related Discussions